 Advantages of Anu RHEO+™ Over Corticosteroid Injections

 Corticosteroid injections have been used for a very long time.
 Their anti-inﬂammatory and pain relief properties have made its use a common practice within the medical community.
-Corticosteroid injections have been shown to be eﬀective in decreasing the inﬂammation and pain of ligament injuries for up to 8 weeks; however, these same properties lead to destruction of cartilage as mentioned above.
+Corticosteroid injections have been shown to be eﬀective in decreasing the inﬂammation and pain of ligament injuries for up to 8 weeks.
 Simply, the body heals via inﬂammation, cortisone inhibits inﬂammation and healing by disrupting the three characteristic phases: inﬂammatory, proliferative and remodeling.

 Amniotic ﬂuid has very similar characteristics to the synovial ﬂuid that is present in the joints.
 The natural lubrication and anti-inﬂammatory properties help to create an ideal environment for your body to help the proliferation and remodeling of the damaged tissue via the native stem cells present in the body.

 What Are the Clinical Benefits?